-Through the Firewise in the Classroom Project, students gain content knowledge, apply new skills, are exposed to potential career paths, and provide valuable data to their community and state.
+Minnesota's Firewise in the Classroom program provides a standards-based authentic learning experience integrating spatial analysis, technology, and community service.
+Students gain content knowledge, apply new skills, are exposed to potential career paths, and provide valuable data to their community and statewide efforts.

 The curriculum can be tailored to meet your classroom needs.
 Eight student chapters and six teacher lessons can be combined into modules that fit class periods and schedules.
 Lessons can be presented by teachers, Firewise Specialists, or through recorded video presentations for remote learning.

 Young people play a critical role in helping communities reduce wildfire risk by using GIS to conduct Firewise Risk Assessments.

 This analysis uses environmental criteria to identify areas at high risk for wildland fire, helping communities plan activities to prevent fire losses.
 With instruction and guidance from Firewise Specialists, teachers, and classes: